-Midwest Counseling & Evaluation Services mission is to help you as the individual address a wide variety of challenges, strengthen your interpersonal and familial relationships and promote insight into the decisions you make by providing you with confidential professional counseling.
+Midwest Counseling & Evaluation Services, LLC mission is to help you as the individual address a wide variety of challenges, strengthen your interpersonal and familial relationships and promote insight into the decisions you make by providing you with confidential professional counseling.

-Midwest Counseling & Evaluation Services, "Where hope makes the impossible, POSSIBLE.
+Midwest Counseling & Evaluation Services, LLC, "Where hope makes the impossible, POSSIBLE."

 My therapy style includes the use of Cognitive Behavioral Therapy (CBT), Play Therapy, and Behavior Modification.
 CBT therapy is scientifically tested and is based on the cognitive model which is, simply that the way we perceive situations influences how we feel emotionally.